kaichii/automerge.github.io/docs/quickstart.md

 window.handle = handle // we'll use this later for experimentation
 ```

-(Your application will probably handle routing differently, but this is enough to get started.)
+A real application would probably handle routing differently, but this is enough to get started.

 ## Working with the document

 The main way of interacting with a Repo is through `DocHandles`, which allow you to read data from a document or make changes to it and which emit `"change"` events whenever the document changes -- either through local actions or over the network.

+Now that we have a document handle stuck onto the window, let's experiment with it.
+Start your application now with:

+`$ yarn dev`

+You won't see any changes from the default example application on screen, but we've attached an Automerge document to the `window` object, which makes it conveniently available in the Chrome debugger.

-Because we just created this document, it won't have any data in it.
+Your new document is empty, because we just created it.
 Let's start by initializing a counter.
 Run the following command in your Chrome debugger.

 ```typescript
 handle.change(d => { d.counter.increment(10) })